-Blogging Tips: I'll tell you my experience with Ezoic and show you all the pros and cons.
+Is Ezoic worth it for your blog?
+I'll tell you about my experiences and show you all the pros and cons.

-You want to earn money with your blog?
-Maybe you’ve heard of Ezoic, but never really looked into it?
-Or are unsure if you can monetize your blog with it?
+Want to make money with your blog?
+Maybe you’ve heard of Ezoic, but you’ve never really looked into it?
+Or are you unsure whether you can monetize your blog with it?

 In this article, I’ll share my personal experience as a travel blogger with Ezoic, tell you about my story with Ezoic, and explain the pros and cons so you can decide for yourself if Ezoic is for you and your blog.

-Edit January 2024: I haven’t used Ezoic for a few months now.
+Update: I have not used Ezoic since the end of 2023.
 The revenue was less instead of more as promised, the page speed was not great with Ezoic.
 And I don’t miss the constant technical problems either :)

 Ezoic may look like an advertising network, but it’s actually software that helps you place ads on your blog and generate revenue.
 Ezoic uses artificial intelligence to find out exactly which and how much advertising might interest your readers, and thus ensures, according to its own statements, that